GraphMERT: Efficient and Scalable Distillation of Reliable Knowledge Graphs from Unstructured Data: KG-extraction Framework

 These shortcomings stem from the syntactic form of the prompt overshadowing the factual knowledge of the model, which is mostly \emph{semantic}.
 Our key innovation overcomes this obstacle by implanting relations into an encoder via graph attention and training relation embeddings in a dedicated semantic space under the unified MLM + MNM objectives.
 Our approach directly teaches the model relational knowledge abstracted away from prompt syntax.
 In parallel, \ours learns the syntactic structure too and leverages syntactic information as a context for semantic knowledge.

-A high-level overview of the pipeline is shown in Fig.~\ref{fig:methodology}. \ours is a multi-directional encoder-only transformer.
+Fig.~\ref{fig:methodology} shows a high-level overview of the pipeline. \ours is a multi-directional encoder-only transformer.
 To complete a triple, it predicts a masked tail (a node in the KG, hence MNM).
 Just like typically text-based encoder-only models, \ours also learns syntactic representations from text corpora via the MLM learning objective~\cite{devlin2019bert}.
 To enable an encoder-only extraction, we create a new textual data format that encapsulates semantic triples and engineer \ours to work in this space.